dktn/ch-otp-task/README.md

 CH/OTP Test Task Solution by Adam Szlachta

-Setup:
+Quick setup:

+1. Run `stack setup`
-1. Edit `nodes.sh` file to setup worker nodes (with host address and port number for each).
+2. Edit `nodes.sh` file to setup worker nodes (with host address and port number for each).
-2. Run `./run.sh build` in order to build, install (to `~/.local/bin`) and run the system.
+3. Run `./run.sh build` in order to build, install (to `~/.local/bin`) and run the system.
-3. Subsequent runs can be shortened to `./run.sh` (no build).
+4. Subsequent runs can be shortened to `./run.sh` (no build).

+Configuration:
+- Basic options
+- Extra options

+Running:
+- steps

+Implementation:
+- Priority queue
+- Terminating all slaves takes significant amount of time

+Tradeoffs:
+- Can't be solved in general

+Ideas:
+- Broadcasting
+- Ask to resend

 Questions: